Dr. Mark is a veterinarian. He also trains dogs, mostly large breeds and those that suffer from aggression problems.

 And there are dog owners that follow that advice!
 Many of you will remember “Marley,” and all the problems that author had with his Labrador Retriever.
 Remember the part where he is advised to let his dog grow up and start obedience training when he is old enough to benefit from classes?
 How many out there read that book and nodded their head in agreement?

 “Waiting” is also a common belief where I live, and many new puppy owners will delay obedience training until six months.
-It is wrong though, and not the best thing for a puppy.
+It is wrong, though, and not the best thing for a puppy.
 Puppies can actually start training when only a few weeks old.
-I have begun basic training as early as 5 weeks, and since most new dog owners will not bring their puppy home until 8 weeks of age, their puppy is plenty old enough to start training.
+I have begun basic training as early as five weeks, and since most new dog owners will not bring their puppy home until eight weeks of age, their puppy is old enough to start training.

 There are a few things you need to remember when training a small puppy, though.

 - No matter which training style you normally use, when working with a young puppy, you must use treats and be positive.
-(I use these .)
-Be sure to cut them up very small when training a new puppy; they should be no bigger than 1/3 of your little fingernail, and if you are working with a toy breed make them even smaller.
-Puppy tummies are small and fill up fast. chicken liver treats
+(I use these chicken liver treats.)
+Be sure to cut them up very small when training a new puppy; they should be no bigger than 1/3 of your little fingernail, and if you are working with a toy breed, make them even smaller.
+Puppy tummies are small and fill up fast.